-I have counselled clients ranging from 5 to 70 years old and encountered many aspects of mental health, including lack of confidence, separation, substance dependence, anxiety, bullying, bereavement and many others.
-Nearly always at the core of the client's issue is loss of one kind or another.
-It can be painful working through this loss but if you feel that I can help you or someone close to you then please don't hesitate to contact me.
+I have counselled clients ranging from 5 to 70 years old and encountered many aspects of mental health, including lack of confidence, depression, loneliness separation, substance dependence, anxiety, bullying, bereavement and many others.
+Research into effectiveness in Counselling has shown that a key factor for a successful experience is the relationship between counsellor and client.
+I feel that I can facilitate this positive relationship and in doing so help my client move to a better place.
+So if you feel that I can help you or someone close to you then please don't hesitate to contact me.

 Training, qualifications & experience